hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/prd.md

         5. The public URL is then displayed on-screen with a "Copy URL" button.

 *   **Story 4.2: ImageKit Pruning Cron Job (Multi-Account)**
-    *   **Description:** Implements a daily automated script to delete any media from our ImageKit accounts that is no longer referenced in any vendor's Google Sheet.
+    *   **Description:** Implements a biweekly automated script to delete any media from our ImageKit accounts that is no longer referenced in any vendor\'s Google Sheet.
 The script will run across all configured ImageKit accounts.
     *   **Acceptance Criteria:**
         1. The script loads credentials for all configured ImageKit accounts from environment variables.
         2. The script iterates through each ImageKit account, performing the pruning logic only for the vendors assigned to that account.
-        3. The script is configured to run at **3 AM nightly**.
+        3. The script is configured to run at **3 AM every other Saturday**.
         4. The script produces **traceable logs** for each run.
         5. Upon completion or failure, the script sends a status alert (including number of files deleted) via the Lark webhook.